This hearty slow cooker potato soup is a delicious recipe that’s perfect on a cold winter’s day.

 If you’re looking for a dessert to have after the soup, then I highly recommend the rice pudding.
 It’s the perfect complimentary comfort food.

-Any leftovers are worth keeping as it makes for a great easy lunch the next day.
-Simply keep covered and stored in the fridge until you require it.
+Leftovers are definitely worth keeping as they make for a great easy lunch the next day.
+Simply keep covered and store in the fridge until you require it.

 I have put together a video that will take you through all the steps on how to make potato soup in the slow cooker.
 Also, be sure to follow us on social to keep up to date on all our latest slow cooker recipes.